-Our first and foremost consideration is the welfare of Australian industrial workers.
 We believe collaboration is the key to delivering value through a quality occupational lung screening and reporting program.
 Chest X-ray and medical imaging plays a vital role in diagnosis of occupational lung disease.
 We work collaboratively with other specialists in this field to ensure that all X-rays and imaging are performed to the highest quality standards and reported using the International Labour Organisation (ILO) standards.
 Achieving this requires a unified vision aligned with an innovative and dedicated team of lung specialists.

-Our team of Radiologists are Fellowship trained and accredited to the highest standards set by The Royal Australian and New Zealand College of Radiologists (RANZCR).
+Our team of Radiologists are fellowship trained and accredited to the highest standards set by The Royal Australian and New Zealand College of Radiologists (RANZCR).
 Any abnormality will be notified to the referring clinician and occupational health specialist.
 All incidental abnormal findings are also reviewed by our clinical team and communicated to the referring practitioner.

 Occupational lung diseases affect the respiratory system and include Coal Workers ‘Pneumoconiosis’ (CWP), also known as Black Lung disease, but also include chronic obstructive pulmonary disease, silicosis, emphysema, diffuse dust-related fibrosis and Progressive Massive Fibrosis (PMF).
 These diseases are often caused by accumulative inhalation of dust including silicates, carbon, and quartz.